zhengying-liu/autodl_starting_kit_stable/README.md

 and select `tutorial.ipynb` in the menu.

 ## Download public datasets
-We provide 5 public datasets for participants.
+We provide several public datasets for participants.
 They can use these datasets to:
 1. Explore data (e.g. using `data_browser.py`, see next section);
 2. Do local test for their own algorithm;
 3. Enable meta-learning.
-We also provide a script to facilitate the data downloading process.
+These datasets can be downloaded on the competition website and we also provide a script to facilitate the data downloading process.
 The usage
 is:
 ```bash
 python download_public_datasets.py